bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 There is no option for the user to navigate through the app without first choosing a username.
 After selecting the appropriate username, the user is directed to the home page where they are greeted by a scrolling list of all added recipes, and their corresponding summaries.
 The user can select any recipe in the list by clicking on the recipe image.
-This will direct the user to the view recipe page, where they can find detailed information such as allergy and nutritional information, as well as directions on how to prepare the meal.
+This will direct the user to the view recipe page, where they can find details such as allergy and nutritional information, as well as directions on how to prepare the meal.
 At the bottom of the view recipe page, the user will find an 'edit' and a 'delete' button.
 As the names suggest, these can be used to update information contained in the recipe or remove the recipe from the site entirely.

 The navbar is present on every page of this site.
 Contained in the navbar are options such as, 'about', 'categories', 'add a recipe' and 'home'.
-The about page contains showcases information about the sites intentions, ethos and goal.
+The about page contains information about the sites intentions, ethos and goal.
 This is meant as an informational supplement only.

 Navigating to the 'add a recipe' page will allow the user to input their own recipe from scratch.